-1.9.10 "Sense" connector (remote sensing)
+1.9.11 "Sense" connector (remote sensing)

-In order to compensate for voltage drops along the DC cables from the source, the Sense input can be connected to the source.
+When running constant voltage operation (CV) and in order to compensate the unavoidable voltage drops along the DC cables, the Sense input can be connected to the source's DC terminal.
 The maximum possible compensation is given in the technical data.

-In order to ensure safety and to comply to international directives, insulation of high voltage models, i. e. such with a nominal voltage of 500 V or higher, is ensured by using only the two outer pins of the 4-pole terminal.
+For safety reasons and to comply to international directives, insulation of high voltage models, i. e. such with a nominal voltage of 500 V or higher, is ensured by using only the two outer pins of the 4-pole terminal.
 The inner two pins, marked with NC, must remain unconnected.

-1.9.11 Master-Slave bus
+1.9.12 Master-Slave bus

-A further port is provided on the back side of the device, comprising two RJ45 sockets, which enables multiple devices of the same model to be connected via a digital bus (RS485) to create a master-slave system.
+A further port is provided on the rear side of the device, comprising two RJ45 sockets which enable multiple devices of the same model to be connected via a digital bus to create a master-slave system.
 Connection is made using standard CAT5 cables.
-It can theoretically have a length of up to 1200 m (1312 yd), but it's recommended to keep the connections as short as possible.
+The units on both ends are usually terminated by bus termination resistors which are switched on or off using the three DIP switches next to the ports.
+Refer to section 3.11.1.4 for more information.